switham/constrainer/README.md

 ## Constrainer README

-Constrainer is a small Python library for solving problems expressed as constraints between boolean variables.
+Constrainer is a Python module for solving problems expressed as constraints between boolean variables.
 It works by deducing variable values when it can, and guessing (creating tree-search branches) only when there are no deductions avaiable.

-Constrainer contains demo solvers for letter-dice and Soma puzzles.
+The examples directory contains a variety of puzzle solvers.

 Copyright (c) 2013, 2014 Steve Witham All rights reserved.
 Constrainer is available under a BSD license, whose full text is at